XiXimun/hello-world/README.md

 # hello-world
-This is my first repository on GitHub, so excited !
+This is my first repository on GitHub, so excited, really !